smcneece/ha-esunpower/README.md

 > [![Sponsor](https://img.shields.io/badge/Sponsor-💖-pink)](https://github.com/sponsors/smcneece) <-- Why not sponsor me, even a few bucks shows you appreciate the work and gives encouragement.
 You can sponser me monthly, or just a one time thing.
 Check out my [other HA Automations & Blueprints](https://github.com/smcneece?tab=repositories) while you're here.

-> **Enhanced Fork**: This is an improved version of [@krbaker's original SunPower integration](https://github.com/krbaker/hass-sunpower) with intelligent solar optimization, comprehensive PVS protection, individual inverter health monitoring, automatic route repair and sunrise/sunset elevation control.
+> **Enhanced Fork**: This is an improved version of [@krbaker's original SunPower integration](https://github.com/krbaker/hass-sunpower) with simplified 24/7 polling, comprehensive PVS protection, individual inverter health monitoring, and authentication support.

 > ⭐ **Help Others Find This Integration!** If Enhanced SunPower is working well for you, please star this repository to help other SunPower owners discover these improvements!
 >